EN CN

 Key Features of Our Custom Services

-Assay Development and Optimization: Our expert team can develop and optimize assay conditions to suit specific research needs, ensuring high sensitivity and accuracy in detecting covalent binding interactions.
+☑️ Assay Development and Optimization: Our experts optimize assays for high sensitivity and accuracy in detecting covalent binding interactions.

-Advanced Instrumentation: Utilizing state-of-the-art equipment, including the Vanquish Flex LC system and QE Plus high-resolution mass spectrometer (HRMS), we deliver detailed and high-quality data on covalent binding interactions.
+☑️ Advanced Instrumentation: Utilize cutting-edge tools like the Vanquish Flex LC system and QE Plus HRMS for precise, high-quality covalent binding data.

 The GSH binding assay allows researchers to evaluate the formation of drug-GSH adducts and to better understand the covalent binding properties of potential therapeutic agents.
 By leveraging advanced mass spectrometry techniques, this assay provides detailed insights into the covalent interactions and stability of drug candidates, guiding the optimization of lead compounds for enhanced therapeutic efficacy.
 Afatinib, a covalent inhibitor targeting EGFR.